 Collision avoidance

-Figure 7 demonstrates the learned collision avoidance behavior.
+Figure 6 demonstrates the learned collision avoidance behavior.
 In the first few seconds of the simulation, the robot controlled by the reinforcement learning policy accelerates to full speed.
-Then, as it approaches the slower, non-learning robot, it reduces it's speed and maintains approximately a constant distance from the vehicle ahead (see Figure 7).
+Then, as it approaches the slower, non-learning robot, it reduces its speed and maintains approximately a constant distance from the vehicle ahead (see Figure 6).
+From the simple, fully-convolutional network of our policy, learning, planning, and executing a more complex behavior, such as overtaking, can not be expected.

-Table 3.
+Table 4.
 Evaluation results of policies trained for collision avoidance with different reward functions.